up9inc/tutorials/kafka-weavesocks/k8s/README.md

 ```bash
 $ npm i -g up9
 ```
 If you don't have an account in UP9, sign up to get an account here: https://up9.app/signup.
-Having an UP9 account is imidiate and free.
+Having an UP9 account is immediate and free.

 ```bash
 $ up9 auth:login